§ how i take notes of papers

 • I have to force myself to remember that what I write in the margins is meant to be forgotten rather quickly.
 If I grab the same article a month later, most likely I will not remember why I underlined what I underlined, etc.

-• The real work starts after reading the paper, when I create notes in my digital garden .
+• The real work starts after reading the paper, when I create notes in my digital garden.
 I have been struggling with the flow, trying to follow different advices.
-In the end, what works best for me is to create literature notes :
+In the end, what works best for me is to create Literature Notes:

 • Literature notes are created from a single reference.
 In order to lower the friction, the title starts with an autogenerated string (based on date and time), and sometimes a concept-based title if it's fitting.

 • I try to keep notes concept-oriented, which means that each conclusion gets its own note.
+But not always.
+Sometimes conclusions are too soft, or too abstract for me to fully grasp how to make them into their own note.

-• I struggle with the idea of making connections with different literature notes.
+• I normally struggle with the idea of making connections with different literature notes.
 Most likely the connection will happen through a more general note in which I use the literature note.

-• Note : I am still experimenting, and I'm not sure what is that works best for me in the long term.
+• Note: I am still experimenting, and I'm not sure what is that works best for me in the long term.

-• For digital notes, I use Obsidian and Zettlr (see: essays/choosing between zettlr and obsidian ).
+• For digital notes, I use Obsidian and Zettlr (see: essays/choosing between zettlr and obsidian).

 Backlinks